Determine the viability of your business

 Environmental factors

-Finally, environmental factors play a role in determining the viability of your company.
-These are developments that lie outside your company.
-They can present opportunities such as new technology, but also threats such as forced closure due to government measures.
+Environmental factors are developments that lie outside your company that you cannot control yourself.
+They can present opportunities, such as new technology, but also threats such as forced closure due to government measures.
 You have little influence on most of them, but you can take them into account.
+In your planning, think about how you can respond to environmental factors such as:

 • demographic factors, such as age, growth, and size of the population